Get Your Hands Dirty

-This qualification is targeted at people who work or live in, or have an interest in, land based primary industries.
+This qualification is targeted at those who work or live in, or have an interest in, land based primary industries.

-Graduates of this qualification are likely to be employed as
+As a graduate of this qualification you are likely to be employed as:

 - Iwi workers

-This qualification may build on the NZ Certificate Primary Industry Skills [Level 2]) and may lead on to:
+This qualification may build on the NZ Certificate Primary Industry Skills (Horticulture) [Level 2] and may lead on to: